BedloadWeb results from a collaboration between INRAE and l'Office Francais de la Biodiversite

 The english version of this website was funded by the AlpineSpace European project 'HyMoCARES'

-BedloadWeb is the online version of the program BedloadR which objectives is to make it easy visualization data from the literature, and to offer assistance in calculating the sediment transport associated with a flow section.
+BedloadWeb is the online version of the program BedloadR.R which objectives is to make it easy visualization data from the literature, and to offer assistance in calculating the sediment transport associated with a flow section.
 It aims to be a collaborative platform to encourage exchanges between researchers and practitioners, but also, to be educational for students

 All information likely to improve the platform are welcome (photos, new data, comments, questions ...).
 This is especially true during the 'break-in' phase of the site.
 Any anomalies can be quickly corrected provided they are reported to us